-Excel Sort & Filter command has a limited range to Filter data.
+The Excel Sort & Filter command has a limited range to Filter data.
 But using VBA you can Filter data in a wide range as you wish.
-This article will provide you with 8 useful examples to use VBA code to Filter data in excel using VBA codes with vivid illustrations.
+This article will provide you with 8 useful examples of using VBA code to Filter data in Excel using VBA codes with vivid illustrations.

-Let’s get introduced to our dataset first that represents some students’ Gender, Status, and Age.
+Let’s get introduced to our dataset first which represents some students’ Gender, Status, and Age.

 1. Using VBA Code to Filter Data Based on Text Criteria in Excel